Kitware/nrtk-explorer/docs/source/manual/DEVELOPMENT.rst

 To develop nrtk-explorer ensure that `npm is installed <setup>`_.

-For convinience we provide scriptable instructions for Ubuntu 22.04
+For convenience we provide scriptable instructions for Ubuntu 22.04

 On Ubuntu 22.04
 Installing a more modern version of node js from 06-Aug-2024 17:08